-Good SMS content can come in the form of freebies, discounts, mobile coupons, reminders, links to free applications, competition entries, mobile video, alerts etc. Just sending out a vague sale alert tends to come across as spammy and will probably result in an opt out.
+Good SMS content can come in the form of freebies, discounts, mobile coupons, reminders, links to free applications, competition entries, mobile video, alerts and more.
+By sending out a vague sale alert can come across as spam and may probably result in an opt out from your customer.

 5. Speak in plain language

 Funky acronyms and net slang has been used for years to shorten text messages.
 Some marketers try to use this language to save characters or 'connect with a youth market'.
 Our clients have found it is far better to speak in simple plain language.
-People should be able to digest the message with a glance, they don't need to be deciphering code, and you don't want your brand to be coming off as 'try hard'.
+People should be able to digest the message with a glance and not need to be deciphering code.
+Also, you don't want your brand to be coming off as unauthentic and 'try hard'.

-The underlying concept is to treat peoples mobile numbers with respect, they aren't like email addresses, they only have one.
-They make a conscious decision to trust you with this data and should you abuse it you will be opted out and never be given the opportunity again
+The underlying concept is to treat peoples' mobile numbers with respect especially since most people only have one number, unlike email addresses where they could have multiple.
+Your customers make a conscious decision to trust you with this data and should you abuse it you will be opted out and may never be given another opportunity again.